 Visit a sunflower farm and learn about Hawaiʻi’s energy plan

 Sunflower fields have become popular as photo backgrounds on social media, but in Hawaiʻi, they play a more serious role.
-In fact, they’ve become a big part of Hawaii’s energy plan and journey towards sustainability.
+In fact, they’ve become a big part of Hawaiʻi’s energy plan and its shift toward sustainable power.
 More than 100 acres of sunflower fields are grown in Maui with the intention of being harvested and converted into bio-diesel fuel.
 You can read more about the process here.

 There are multiple sunflower crops per year, so to find out if they are in bloom, call Maui Tropical Plantation.
 The fields are adjacent to the complex, and if they are in bloom, parking there is the safest (and legal) way of seeing the fields.